-Progressive Supranuclear Palsy (PSP) is an aggressive, deadly neurodegenerative disorder for which there is currently no effective treatment.
+Progressive Supranuclear Palsy (PSP) is an aggressive, deadly neurodegenerative disorder for which there is currently no effective treatment or cure.
 As a pure tauopathy and orphan disease, it has attracted industry attention as a promising market opportunity and important steppingstone to new therapies for Alzheimer’s, chronic traumatic encephalopathy, and frontotemporal dementia.

 The PSP Research Roundtable is a pre-competitive collaboration involving patient advocacy organizations, academia, and selected industry leaders.
 Its mission is to represent the field in addressing bottlenecks and accelerating the development of new treatments for PSP and other primary tauopathies.

-The PSP Roundtable is convened by CurePSP and the Tau Consortium.
+The PSP Research Roundtable is convened by CurePSP and the Tau Consortium.
 Specific priorities for the Roundtable will be defined on an annual basis by a consensus-driven steering committee.
-The steering committee will include one voting representative from each patient advocacy group listed above.
-Each company that signs on as a member may add one additional voting representative to the steering committee.
+The steering committee will include one voting representative from CurePSP, the Tau Consortium, and Dr. Adam Boxer.
+Each company that joins may add one additional voting representative to the steering committee.

 Attendance by non-members is by invitation only.
-We expect to frequently invite guest panelists from academia to address the specific issues prioritized by the steering committee.
-We also expect researchers and decision makers from key government agencies such as the NIH, FDA, EMA, and Health Canada to be regular participants.
+Guest panelists from academia will be included addressing the specific issues prioritized by the steering committee.
+Researchers and decision makers from key government agencies such as the NIH, FDA, EMA, and Health Canada will also participate.

 A medical writer will be on hand at each meeting, with the expectation that each meeting will result in a publication.
-The medical writer will create the manuscript, with relevant speakers expected to help in editing the final product.
+The medical writer will create a manuscript, with speakers weighing in with editing the final product.